TransformationAdvisor/TA.github.io/API/index.md

 To access the APIs you will need to use an API Key, the process for creating this can be found [here](./APIKey_creation_in_ICP.md)

 ## API REST client
-To easily integrate IBM CloudTransformation Advisor APIs into your product or tool an open source TA REST client is being developed.
+To easily integrate IBM Cloud Transformation Advisor APIs into your product or tool an open source TA REST client is being developed.
 More details to follow shortly.